DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/deep-learning/jenkins-usage.rst

     :width: 30%
     :align: center

-5. Navigate to the Classification-Annotation-Check pipeline on Jenkins
+5. Navigate to the Classification-AnnoCheck pipeline on Jenkins
-6. Click 'Build with Parameters' and enter the name of your project (**case sensitive**)
+6. Click 'Build with Parameters' and select the name of your project, as well as your DATASET_ID (stored in storage.db)
 7. Click 'Build'

 Please ensure the previous build is successful before carrying on to the next step.